-- (3) The net receipts of the Class B machines. - (c.1) Each person holding a Class B master license shall prepare a monthly verified report setting out separately by location in Georgia: - (1) The gross receipts from the Class B machines which the master licensee maintains; and - (2) The net receipts of the Class B machines. - (d) In accordance with the provisions of Code Section 50-27-73 and the procedures set out in Code Sections 50-27-74 and 50-27-75, the corporation may fine an applicant or holder of a license, refuse to issue or renew a location license or master license, or revoke or suspend a location license or master license for single or repeated violations of subsection (b) of this Code section. - (e) A location owner or location operator shall report the information prescribed in this Code section in the form required by the corporation.
-Such report shall be submitted in an electronic format approved by the corporation. - (f) Beginning on August 20, 2013, and on the twentieth day of each month thereafter, for the previous month, the reports required by subsections (c) and (c.1) of this Code section shall be supplied to the corporation on forms provided by the corporation, including electronic means.
+(3) The net receipts of the Class B machines.

+(c.1) Each person holding a Class B master license shall prepare a quarterly verified report setting out separately by location in Georgia:

+(1) The gross receipts from the Class B machines which the master licensee maintains; and

+(2) The net receipts of the Class B machines.

+(d) In accordance with the provisions of Code Section 50-27-73 and the procedures set out in Code Sections 50-27-74 and 50-27-75, the corporation may fine an applicant or holder of a license, refuse to issue or renew a location license or master license, or revoke or suspend a location license or master license for single or repeated violations of subsection (b) of this Code section.

+(e) A location owner or location operator shall report the information prescribed in this Code section in the form required by the corporation.
+Such report shall be submitted in an electronic format approved by the corporation.

+(f) Beginning on October 1, 2024, and on the twentieth day of January, April, July, and October of each year thereafter, for the previous calendar quarter, the reports required by subsections (c) and (c.1) of this Code section shall be supplied to the corporation on forms provided by the corporation, including electronic means.
 The corporation shall be authorized to audit any records for any such business location or master licensee subject to this Code section.
 The corporation may contract with any state agencies to perform the audits authorized by this Code section, and it may contract or enter into a memorandum of understanding with the Department of Revenue to enforce the provisions of this Code section.

-§ 50-27-85.
-Penalties for violations by location owners or operators
+50-27-85.
+Penalties for violations by location owners or operators.

-- (a) Except as specifically provided in this article, for single or repeated violations of this article by a location owner or location operator who offers one or more bona fide coin operated amusement machines for play by the public, the corporation may impose the following penalties on such a location owner or location operator: - (1) A civil fine in an amount specified in rules and regulations promulgated in accordance with this article; or - (2) For a third or subsequent offense, a suspension or revocation of the privilege of offering one or more bona fide coin operated amusement machines for play by the public. - (b) Before a penalty is imposed in accordance with this Code section, a location owner or location operator shall be entitled to at least 30 days' written notice and, if requested, a hearing as provided in Code Section 50-27-74.
-Such written notice shall be served in the manner provided for written notices to applicants and holders of licenses in subsection (b) of Code Section 50-27-74, and an order imposing a penalty shall be delivered in the manner provided for delivery of the corporation's orders to applicants for licenses and holders of licenses in Code Section 50-27-75.
+(a) Except as specifically provided in this article, for single or repeated violations of this article by a location owner or location operator who offers one or more bona fide coin operated amusement machines for play by the public, the corporation may impose the following penalties on such a location owner or location operator:

+(1) A civil fine in an amount specified in rules and regulations promulgated in accordance with this article; or subsection (b) of Code Section 50-27-74, and an order imposing a penalty shall be delivered in the manner provided for delivery of the corporation's orders to applicants for licenses and holders of licenses in Code Section 50-27-75.

+(2) For a third or subsequent offense, a suspension or revocation of the privilege of offering one or more bona fide coin operated amusement machines for play by the public.

+(b) Before a penalty is imposed in accordance with this Code section, a location owner or location operator shall be entitled to at least 30 days' written notice and, if requested, a hearing as provided in Code Section 50-27-74.
+Such written notice shall be served in the manner provided for written notices to applicants and holders of licenses in